-As well as a subject focus on Biology, Physics and Chemistry, the IGCSE science syllabi enable students to:
+As well as a subject focus on biology, chemistry, and physics, the IGCSE science syllabi enable students to

-- Better understand the technological world, with an informed interest in scientific matters
+- Understand better the technological world, with an informed interest in scientific matters

-- Recognise the usefulness (and limitations) of scientific method, and how to apply this to other disciplines and in everyday life
+- Recognize the usefulness (and limitations) of scientific method and how to apply this to other disciplines and in everyday life

 - Develop relevant attitudes, such as a concern for accuracy and precision, objectivity, integrity, enquiry, initiative and inventiveness